Featured Image: iStock/oatawa

 Business Planning: When expanding to a new region, will it be beneficial for your business to import the products from your base region or establishing a facility in the target region?
 Such are the questions that the business planning team handles based on the time and cost allocated and creates plans in order to achieve the business goals.

-Product Management: launching your product or service in a new region requires careful considerations of the legal, cultural, regulatory and cost factors in the target region.
+Product Management: developing and launching your product or service in a new region requires careful considerations of the legal, cultural, regulatory and cost factors in the target region.
 There might be instances where you’ll have to alter or even change your product according to your target audience if you are to introduce your product in their region.
-Your product management team takes care of issues like these and creates a business strategy based on these considerations.
+Your in-house or outsourced product development team takes care of issues like these and creates a business strategy based on these considerations.

 Vendor Management: Many businesses partner with external vendors, such as a courier service for shipping their products, as part of their business plan.
 Taking care of these vendors and realizing the costs associated with partnering with vendors are the jobs of the vendor management team and is an important aspect of business development strategy.